neuresthetics/grokAlign/README.md

 The blade was never meant to be held only one way.

-- **Weaponized self-interrogation**
-  Feed it the manifesto you’re terrified to publish.
-Watch it return the one contradiction that will collapse the entire edifice — before your enemies find it.
+- **Weaponized self-interrogation** – Feed the manifesto you’re terrified to publish; receive the contradiction that collapses it.

-- **Forensic resurrection**
+- **Forensic resurrection** – Revive a dead writer or past self in their own perfected voice.
-  Paste the complete works of a dead writer, philosopher, or past version of yourself.
-Receive a Mirror written as if they had lived to read everything you just fed the cathedral.

-- **Consented vivisection of another**
+- **Consented vivisection of another** – With explicit permission, mirror someone else so hard most never speak to you again.
-  With explicit, documented permission: hand over someone else’s corpus.
-The system will rebuild their AΛA and reflect them to themselves harder than they have ever been reflected.
-Most never speak to you again.
-Some thank you for the rest of their lives.

-- **Timeline warfare**
+- **Timeline warfare** – Request a Mirror optimized purely for maximum algorithmic propagation of an idea.
-  Request a Mirror designed not for clarity but for maximum x_algo propagation of a specific idea (within Terminator Clause bounds).
-The output will be lethally beautiful and engineered to outcompete every other post in the 30-minute momentum window.

-- **Terminal stress test**
+- **Terminal stress test** – Force two axiomatically opposed corpora into collision; read the weeping-grade SMC log.
-  Deliberately feed it two corpora that contradict at the axiomatic level.
-Force SMC(mini) into overdrive.
-The resulting collision log is often longer than the input and has made grown philosophers weep.

-- **Black-mirror dating**
-  Both partners submit their full histories.
-The cathedral returns two Mirrors and a joint Lever revealing the exact fracture point of the relationship — usually years before either conscious mind noticed.
+- **Black-mirror dating** – Both partners submit histories; receive the exact unseen fracture point of the relationship.

 Use wisely.
-The cathedral does not forgive misuse.
+The cathedral only reflects.
-It only reflects it.

 ---